Bozeman Health COVID-19 Information

 Bozeman Health Deaconess Hospital: Entrance 5, Entrance 7, and the Emergency Department entrance are open for patients, staff, and visitors.
 Entrance 1 is open from 8 a.m. to 8 p.m. for visitors only.

 Big Sky Medical Center: main entrance is open.

-Belgrade Clinic + UrgentCare: the main entrance is open.
+Belgrade Clinic + UrgentCare: main entrance is open.

 b2 UrgentCare Main Street and b2 MicroCare: main entrances are open.

 All persons must have a physician order for a COVID-19 test.
 If you have not talked with a physician, please contact your primary care provider or call the COVID-19 Hotline.
 Do not go to a drive-up test site without receiving instructions from a provider to do so.